Jean Segura Player Props: Marlins vs. Rockies

 Rockies Pitching Rankings

-- The 7.4 strikeouts per nine innings put together by the Rockies pitching staff ranks last in MLB.
+- The Rockies pitching staff ranks last in the league with a collective 7.4 strikeouts per nine innings.

-- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.56).
+- The Rockies have a 5.53 team ERA that ranks 29th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.